 If you are looking for a relaxed and beautiful spot to stay in Yountville, then look no further then the Lavender Inn.
-This historic house has a half dozen rooms built on the property and is a fun bed and breakfast only a stones throw from both the famous French Laundry and downtown Yountville itself.
-I got the opportunity to stay there for two nights and here is all the information.
+This historic house has a half dozen rooms built on the property and is a great bed and breakfast only a stone’s throw from both the famous French Laundry and downtown Yountville itself.
+I got the opportunity to stay there for two nights, and here is all the information.

 - Book Here

 - Location: 2020 Webber Ave, Yountville, CA 94599

 - Amenities: Soda in the fridge, breakfast in the morning, wine and cheese in the afternoon, bikes you can check out, outdoor spa tubs in some rooms

 Lavender Inn is located right off Washington St (the main street in Yountville) on Webber Ave.
 There is parking around the inn with street parking and a few spaces at the hotel.

 The main building of the hotel is a beautiful old historic house from the mid-1800s.
 It is on the National Register of Historic Places and went through a careful renovation in 1999.
 This is where you will check in, have breakfast in the morning, wine and cheese in the afternoon, and relax near the fireplace.

 The main lobby always has fresh cookies in it and sodas in the small mini-fridge.
 It is not staffed at night, but your key gets you into the room if you need a late-night cookie or some coffee in the early morning.

 The rooms are located outside of the main building around the property.
 There is a little dirt path that goes to all of them, but none are further than a one minute walk from the main building.